-Applying the provisions of the CREATE Act, the Company would have been subjected to lower regular corporate income tax rate of 25% effective July 1, 2020
+Applying the provisions of the CREATE Act, the Company would have been subjected to lower minimum corporate income tax rate of 1.5% effective July 1, 2020

 - Based on the provisions of Revenue Regulations (RR) No. 05-2021 dated April 08, 2021 issued by the BIR, the prorated MCIT rate of the Company for CY2020 is 1.5%.
-This will result in lower provision for current income tax for the year ended December 31, 2020, and higher creditable withholding taxes as of December 31, 2020 by ₱0.66 million.
-The revised amounts will be reflected in the Company's 2020 annual income tax return.
-However, for financial reporting purposes, the changes will only be recognized in the 2021 financial statements. - There is no impact in the recognized provision for deferred tax for the year then ended December 31, 2020 since no deferred tax assets were recognized in excess of the recognized deferred tax liabilities during the year.
+This resulted in lower provision for current income tax for the year ended December 31, 2020, and higher creditable withholding taxes as of December 31, 2020 by ₱0.66 million.
+The revised amounts was reflected in the Company's 2020 annual income tax return.
+For financial reporting purposes, these changes are recognized in the 2021 financial statements in accordance with PIC Q&A 2020-07. - There is no impact in the recognized provision for deferred tax for the year then ended December 31, 2020 since no deferred tax assets were recognized in excess of the recognized deferred tax liabilities in 2020.